 In terms of sheer mass, the English Mastiff is considered the biggest dog breed in the world.
 Although it has an average shoulder height of 27-33 inches, it can weigh between 150-250 pounds.

-The heaviest English Mastiff on record tipped the scales at nearly 315 pounds!
+Also, the heaviest dog breeds in the world, the heaviest English Mastiff on record tipped the scales at 343 pounds!

 Yet it hasn’t let its size go to its head.
 This breed is calm and quiet and likes to spend ample time lounging and stretching.